Declining or Refusing Notary Service

 2. If a customer lacks adequate mental capacity, due to mental impairment, such as a stroke, dementia, Alzheimer’s, brain injury, brain disease, or low IQ, or has been found to be mentally incompetent by a medical professional or court ruling.

-A notary should use reasonable care to assess the customer’s awareness, mental capacity and a basic understanding of the document.
+A notary should use reasonable care to assess the customer’s awareness, mental capacity, and basic understanding of the document.
 The customer should be alert, able to carry on a conversation, provide cohesive answers to questions, and demonstrate that they understand the purpose of the document.
 A drowsy or sedated person may need rest or awakening time before signing.

 Under the Influence of Drugs, Alcohol, Emotions